 - Open House Logs

 PLEASE DO NOT SUBMIT ORIGINAL DOCUMENTS to the Association as part of your Request or Response.
-Although parties are encouraged to bring original documents to a hearing for examination by the Hearing Panel, the Association will not accept liability for the safekeeping of original document(s).
+The Association will not accept liability for the safekeeping of original document(s).